 In this session, LA&PS alumna Darci Taylor, CHRL (BA ’97), CEO of HR Compass, illuminates how you can best prepare yourself for success as virtual interviews become the new normal.
 Darci’s presentation helps prepare you for the three phases of the virtual interview process.

 Wondering how using LinkedIn effectively can enhance your job search?
-Curious about how to leverage LinkedIn's features to build your professional network?
-In this webinar, presenter Surina Sohal (BA ’11) provides tips to create a strong profile, shows how recruiters use the website so you can stand out, and how to use LinkedIn features to help you build your brand and professional online presence.
+Presenter Surina Sohal (BA ’11) provides tips to create a strong profile, shows how recruiters use the website so you can stand out, and how to use LinkedIn features to help you build your brand and professional online presence.

 Certified financial planner and York alumna Cindy Marques (BA ’12) explains how social media can impact your spending behaviors and what you can do to create better money habits.
-Viewers learn how to take conscious command over your money mindset, how to address your spending ‘cravings’ or triggers and shift your financial habits, how to manage your cash flow and debt in a simple and stress-free way, and where to access financial literacy resources.
+Viewers learn how to manage your cash flow and debt in a simple and stress-free way, and where to access financial literacy resources.

 Featuring recruitment specialists and hiring managers from a variety of industries, this special alumni panel discusses ways new graduates can increase their chances of success when job hunting.
 Panelists discuss what companies and organizations look for in new talent, resume and interview tips, like how to interview well online, and how the COVID-19 pandemic has affected hiring practices.